renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### Background

 Renovate began life as a JavaScript-only, specifically for the npmjs ecosystem.
-Over time, additional "package managers" (e.g. Meteor.js, Dockerfile, nvm) have been added and the codebase incrementally refactored and improved with many of those to make it easier to add newer ones in future.
+Over time, additional "package managers" (e.g. Pip, Dockerfile, nvm) have been added and the codebase incrementally refactored and improved with many of those to make it easier to add newer ones in future.

 ### Code structure